therealsphinx/support.balsamiq.com/content/tutorials/confluencesymbollibrary.md

 * * *

 ## 9\.
-Refer to this page whenever you want to create these controls
+Refer to This Page Whenever You Want to Create These Controls

 [![Refer to this page whenever you want to create these controls](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386360810485.png)](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386360810485_lg.png "9\.
 Refer to this page whenever you want to create these controls")